release-it/release-it/docs/prerequisites.md

 `git.pushRepo` ("origin" by default), and `[branch]` is the name of the current branch.
 So if the current branch is `next` then the full command becomes `git push --follow-tags -u origin next`.

+Configure `pushRepo` with either a remote name or a Git url to push the release to that remote instead of "origin".

-This is useful when releasing from a different branch (that is not yet tracking cq present on a remote).
+Disabling `git.requireUpstream` is useful when releasing from a different branch (that is not yet tracking cq present on a remote).
 Or similar, when releasing a (new) project that did not push to the remote before.
 Please note that in general you should not need this, as it is considered a best practice to release from the `master` branch only.

-Configure `pushRepo` with either a remote name or a Git url to push the release to that remote instead of "origin".
+Here is an example use case and how it can be handled using release-it:

+- After a major release (v2), a bug is found and a fix released in v2.0.1.
+- The fix should be backported to v1, so a branch "v1" is made and the fix is cherry-picked.
+- The release of v1.x.x can be done while still in this branch using `release-it --no-git.requireUpstream`.

 ### No commits